 - Learn about various valuation techniques, their calculation and how they are interpreted.

-- Especially for modeling and valuation based case studies you need to be prepared as to how you would format it consistently while using PowerPoint and Excel.
+- Especially for modeling and valuation based case studies, you need to be prepared as to how you would format it consistently while using PowerPoint and Excel.

-- Yes that’s all you need to do.
+- Yes, that’s all you need to do.
 Read and solve as many case studies as possible so that you get the knack of understanding business scenarios and solving them.

 - If even that is possible create your own case study.
 Yes, you could simply do that by taking up a company, build up a hypothetical situation and ask yourself questions like should they merge with company ABC?
-What kind of a capital structure the company should have?
+What kind of capital structure the company should have?

 Tips to perform well at Investment banking case studies

-While working on the case study
+While working on the Investment Banking Case Studies

 - Use a structured approach to tackle the problem.